tszalay/Battlecode-2016/README.md

 ### For Qualifier Submission
 - Improve micro and run scrims.
 Probably get units to clump before attacking and get everyone to front line.
 Watch scrim on 24th vs trump, mid high diamond, felix
 - Debug z-day and surround.
 Watch scrimmage on 24th vs vvphys and turing_it_up, somewhat testable on scouting vs jene
+- More midgame vipers.
+Very good teams use them instead of mobile turrets.
+See scrim sunday 24th vs Mid High Diamonds, Felix (on swamp)
 - Activate nearby neutral archons robustly.
 Broken on goodies vs jene 11PM Sunday 24th.
 - (Fixed?)
 Archons must run to allies when threatened and away from enemies.
 Watch channels vs Team Sheep scrimmage on the 24th
 - Balance early game builds.
 Scouts earlier, more vipers.
 - Make scouts see dens on very edge of large maps.
 See goodies.
-- (Improved?)
+- (Fixed?)
 Make soldiers search for dens or surround enemy before dens waypointed.
 Not enough early action on caverns vs jene.
 We lose ~200 rounds on scouting waiting for a scout
 - Shadow lone enemy archons and waypoint rage them.
 See scrimmage with return win on helloworld on 24th
 - Avoid units stuck at rubble for 1000 rounds.
 See Barricade and presents vs jene.
 DenReapers does well on presents: Round 4 Losers B DenReapers (#222) vs. Protoss (#237)
-- Have a few midgame vipers.
-They devastate us on swamp vs jene, the_duck adds 2 around round 300 too
 - ~~GTFO Archons.
-See scrimmage on 24th vs vvphys on space, somewhat testable on on swamp, diffusion vs jene ~~
+See scrimmage on 24th vs vvphys on space, somewhat testable on on swamp, diffusion vs jene.~~
 - ~~Hard code early game builds.
 Scouts out way to late on 1 archon maps like barricade.
 Build 1 explore scout per archon before shadow scouts.~~

 ### For Seeding Submission